taotriad/BabySomnia/README.md

 have a deeper meaning.

 Therefore there all main titles will have two links attached;
-one to Hints and details to look out for.
+one to [H]ints and details to look out for.
-One to a more comprehensive explanation.
+One to a more [C]omprehensive explanation.

 Furthermore a lot of the main titles are grouped into storylines.
 There'll be links to explanations for that too.